eilidh-h/nuclear_reactor_simulator/README.md

-# CANDU Reactor Simulator Hardware Integration
+# CANDU Nuclear Reactor Simulator

-**Project README Template**
-( Fill this in)
----

 # Project Overview

-Provide a brief description of the project, including:

-* Purpose of the simulator
-* Key features
-* Intended audience/users
-* High-level system architecture

-Example:

-> This project is a hardware-integrated CANDU reactor simulator built using Python, PyQt6, Raspberry Pi GPIO, ADC/DAC hardware, and a real-time reactor simulation backend.
+This project is a hardware-integrated CANDU reactor simulator built using Python, PyQt6, Raspberry Pi GPIO, ADC/DAC hardware, and a real-time reactor simulation backend as a part of the University of Saskatchewan's 2025/26 engineering capstone.
 The system provides physical controls and indicators for interacting with a simulated reactor plant.
+This repository also houses a software only version of the simulation which can be run on any computer and does not require hardware inputs.

 ---